Nematic ferromagnetism on the Lieb lattice

+Next, we focus on the case of repulsive Hubbard $U_{i}>0$ at half filling, and investigate the possibility for a stable ferromagnetic order.
+Within a mean-field (MF) level, the magnetic order is characterized by on-site magnetization ${\bf B}_{i=1,2,3} \equiv - 2 U_{i} \langle {\bf S}_i \rangle/(3\hbar)$, where ${\bf S}_i$ is the spin operator on site $i$.
+The momentum-space Hamiltonian takes the form

+where $\vec{\sigma} = (\sigma_x, \sigma_y, \sigma_z)$ represents Pauli matrices, $\mathbb{1}$ denotes identity in the spin space, and the lower off-diagonal elements are filled to guarantee the Hermiticity of the Hamiltonian.
+The six energy bands of this Hamiltonian are occupied to half filling, leading to the energy functional

+where the summation over $({\bf k}, j) $ is restricted to the set of occupied Bloch states $\Gamma$ with band index $j$, and $N_0$ denotes the total number of unit cells.

-To study the possibility of nematic magnetic order with both TR and $C_4$ rotational symmetries broken, we allow the magnetization on sublattice B can be different for sites 2 and 3, and map out the zero-temperature phase diagram as shown in Fig.~\ref{fig-phase}(a).
-We find that the optimized magnetization ${B}_{i=1,2,3}$ are always along the $z$-axis, hence we consider only axial magnetic order in the following discussion.
+To study the possibility of nematic magnetic order with both TR and $C_4$ rotational symmetries broken, we allow the magnetization on sublattice B can be different for sites 2 and 3, and map out the zero-temperature phase diagram as shown in Fig.~\ref{fig-phase}(a) by minimizing the energy functional.
+We find that the optimized magnetization ${\bf B}_{i=1,2,3}$ are always along the $z$-axis, hence we consider only axial magnetic order in the following discussion.

-In the weakly interacting limit, the nematic FM phase is always favorable with an exponentially small magnetization difference $| \delta | \equiv | B_{2z} - B_{3z} | \sim \exp(-\gamma t /U)$, where $\gamma$ is a positive parameter depending on $V_b$.
-This observation is also confirmed by a perturbative analysis by treating the magnetization difference as a perturbation to the existing FM order.
-When $U$ is increasing from the weakly interacting limit, the NFM phase remains stable up to a critical value $U_{c}$, above which the $C_4$ rotational symmetry restores and the system enters the conventional FM regime.
-For small values of $V_b < V_c \sim 1.7$, the phase transition between NFM and FM is of the second order, as identified by the condition $V_b = B_{1z} - B_{2z}$.
-By increasing $V_b > V_c$, the NFM-FM phase boundary becomes of the first order, resulting from the competition between the corresponding metastable states.
+In the weakly interacting limit, the nematic ferromagnetic phase (NFM) is always favorable with an exponentially small magnetization difference.
+When $a_{s}/a_{z}$ is increasing from the weakly interacting limit, the NFM phase remains stable up to a critical value $(a_{s}/a_{z})_{c}$, above which the $C_4$ rotational symmetry restores and the system enters the FM regime.
+The order of the NFM-FM phase transition depends on the value of $V_b$.
+For $V_b$ below a critical value $V_c/E_{\bf r} \approx 0.156$, the NFM-FM transition is of the second order, as identified by the condition $V_b = B_{1z} - B_{2z}$ and depicted by a thin solid line in Fig.~\ref{fig-phase}(a).
+By increasing $V_b > V_c$, the NFM-FM phase boundary becomes of the first order [thick solid line Fig.~\ref{fig-phase}(a)], resulting from the competition between the corresponding metastable states.